The engagement debate: Why leaders need to invest

 Offer learning opportunities

 Have you ever heard of someone being engaged without new learning opportunities?
 We haven’t either.
-Creating professional development opportunities and career paths that account for your individual team member’s interests and strengths is a surefire way to engage them in their position.
+Creating professional development plans that account for your individual team member’s interests and strengths is a surefire way to engage them in their position.
 Added bonus: You’ll have a staff full of professionals that are constantly upskilling.

 Where does Herrmann come in?